ajessu/jobeet-docs/en/the-data-model.rst

    normal life of the application.

-Each time symfony creates the tables in the database, all the data are lost.
+Each time Symfony2 creates the tables in the database, all the data are lost.
 To populate the database with some initial data, we could create a PHP script, or execute some SQL statements with the ``mysql`` program.
-But as the need is quite common, there is a better way with symfony: create YAML files in the ``data/fixtures/`` directory and use the ``propel:data-load`` task to load them into the database.
+But as the need is quite common, there is a better way with Symfony2: create YAML files in the ``data/fixtures/`` directory and use the ``propel:data-load`` task to load them into the database.